The Power of Static Pricing for Reusable Resources

 \item We prove in Theorem \ref{thm:one-critical} that the optimization problem corresponding to finding the best static pricing policy has at most one stationary point and is Lipschitz continuous, making it amenable to standard gradient descent methods.
-Our results imply the first polynomial time approximation algorithm for pricing reusable resources with multiple customer classes. \end{enumerate}
+Our combined results imply the first polynomial time approximation algorithm for pricing reusable resources with multiple customer classes and general service times distributions. \end{enumerate}

 Although we focus on maximizing revenue in this paper, our analysis for regular distributions applies to any objective that is concave in demand, which includes social welfare (\citealp{banerjee2022pricing}), throughput, and service level.
-The general proof technique we use is to choose a static policy that is explicitly constructed from the optimal policy (similar to \cite{besbes2022static}).
+The general proof technique we use is to choose a static policy that is explicitly constructed from the optimal policy.
 From the regularity assumption, this allows us to express the worst-case instances in terms of the steady-state probabilities of the optimal policy.
-We also leverage various properties of the optimal policy including optimality conditions to describe an optimization problem that generates a worst-case scenario.
-Since the number of variables depends on $C$, we also provide a method to reduce the worst-case scenario to search over only a constant number of variables by leveraging properties of MHR distribution.
+For the multi-class system, we apply Little's law to introduce an elegant change of variables.
+We also identify the optimal static policy to obtain a constant-factor approximation algorithm for the multi-class setting.
+For the 1-class system, our proofs leverage various properties of the optimal policy to formulate an optimization problem that generates a worst-case scenario.
+Since the number of variables depends on $C$, we also provide a novel reduction to a worst-case scenario with only a constant number of variables by leveraging properties of the MHR distribution.